Responsibilities of Family Law Clients

-Responsibilities of Family Law Clients

 How We Can Help

 If you have any questions about these responsibilties, or you simply want advice about your family law matter, I encourage you to call AAA Family Law at (407) 260-6001 and schedule an initial consultation.

 At the consultation I will carefully listen to your explanation of the family law situation that brought you to my office and ask you to state your objectives.
 I will then explain a plan of legal action to protect your rights and achieve all possible objectives.
-Then I will quote you a lawyer's retainer fee for a fixed amount for the case, not an hourly rate whose total you could not predict.
+Then I will quote you a lawyer's retainer fee for a fixed amount for the case, not an hourly rate whose total is unpredictable.

-  For more information on the AAA Family Law attorney fees, please read Attorney Fees
+For more information on the AAA Family Law attorney fees, please read Family Lawyer Retainer Fees

 To find more information on Family Law topics, please go to the Articles section.